Phylliida/mamba_interp/How to mamba.md

 So there's a seperate $h_i$ for each $e$.

-For example, we will start with the first component:
+For example, we will start with the first element:

 ```
 x[:,1]=[0.86, -1.84, 1.05]